THE IMPERATIVE TO TAKE CONTROL OF YOUR HEALTH

 Simply put, although the human body is made of roughly 20 elements and a few trace elements, a simpler way to think of it is, it is essentially made of only three things.
 The air we breathe (the atmosphere), water (the ocean), and the soil (in the form of fruits, vegetables, and plants we consume).
 In other words, the human body is simply a scoop of the earth held together by breath.
 Feed the body what it is made of and the odds of living a long, healthy, disease-free life, are definitely stacked in your favor.

-Unfortunately, the Standard American Diet (which spells SAD, couldn’t resist) involves the daily consumption of products that are literally killing them in slow motion, taking years, if not decades, off their lives.
+Unfortunately, the Standard American Diet (S.A.D., and it is sad) involves the daily consumption of products that are literally killing them in slow motion, taking years, if not decades, off their lives.
 For the first time ever lifespan expectancy has been decreasing for the last 4 years.

 The food (or processed ‘food-like’ products) we consume has a profound impact on our health.
-Diets rich in fruits, vegetables, gluten-free whole grains can reduce the risk of chronic diseases, while diets high in processed foods, sugar, and unhealthy fats can dramatically increase that risk.
-In addition to actual “food” (fruits, vegetables, and unprocessed meats) grocery stores sell hyper-processed, chemically laden, toxic, and pro-inflammatory “food-like” products that are not only calorically rich, but virtually devoid of any nutrition whatsoever.
+Diets rich in fruits, vegetables, gluten-free whole grains can reduce the risk of chronic diseases to almost impossibly low risk, while diets high in processed foods, sugar, and unhealthy fats can dramatically increase that risk.
+In addition to actual “food” (fruits, vegetables, and unprocessed meats) grocery stores sell hyper-processed, chemically laden, toxic, and pro-inflammatory “food-like” products that are not only calorically rich, but virtually devoid of any nutrition and fiber whatsoever.
 As a result, we’ve created a society of sick people who are poisoning themselves daily, always hungry, obese, and severely malnourished, despite the fact that Americans consume more calories than any other nation.

-Consider, the average grocery store houses over 2,000 synthetic chemicals in the processed foods they sell, none of which have ever been tested for safety by the FDA.
+Consider, the average grocery store houses over 80,000 “products” that collectively contain over 2,000 synthetic chemicals in the processed foods they sell, none of which have ever been tested for safety by the FDA.
 Every time we choose to eat processed foods we are participating in an experiment with no one considering or researching the consequences.

 It’s largely assumed by consumers that certainly some dedicated government agency is looking out for us making sure what we’re ingesting is safe, right?
 Nothing could be further from the truth.